aleesteele/aleesteele.github.io/_posts/2024-03-20-governance-two.md

 - **De-scope as needed **
 - **Watch out for burnout**: While the weekly ritual allowed for me to learn a *lot* about TTW quickly, it also happened at an unsustainable piece.
 After months of repoI got pretty burnt out in the autumn,

+### 🌀 Emergence:
-I'd like to formalise this research into a 'toolkit' that others can use, with sample ecosystem questions, interview questions for key stakeholders and community members, and graphs for
+- I'd like to formalise this research into a 'toolkit' that others can use, with sample ecosystem questions, interview questions for key stakeholders and community members, and graphs for

 ## Phase 2: Trialling Community Governance Structures aka Working Groups and Core Team (Sept 2022 - March 2023)